 C16.3.9.2.
 Other related closure transactions include the 'C3', 'C4' and 'C5'.
 The 'C3' transaction indicates a case is closed.
 It is generated by DIFS and sent to the IA.
 The 'C4' transaction removes the case from the CCCI.
 The 'C5' transaction reopens a non-ACCP case or moves an ACCP case from Final to Interim closed status.
 Both the 'C4' and 'C5' transactions are initiated by the IA and sent to DIFS.
 ‘C5’ transactions require DSCA approval when re-opening a non-ACCP case.

 C16.3.9.3.
 Case Closure in Defense Integrated Finance System.
 DFAS-IN reviews the case closure certificate and takes actions to close the case in DIFS.
-If DFAS-IN has questions about the closure certificate, DFAS Indianapolis contacts the IA representative listed on the certificate.
+If DFAS-IN has questions about the closure certificate, DFAS-IN contacts the IA representative listed on the certificate.
 IAs check the DIFS case closure inventory as needed to determine which cases have been closed.
 DFAS-IN should close all cases that do not have any outstanding or unresolved issues within 30 days of closure certificate and acceptance of a 'C1' closure transaction.

 C16.3.10.
 Undercollected Cases Pending Closure.